SebastianWolf-SAP/cloud-sdk-currency-conversion/README.md

 ## How to obtain support

-The GitHub issue tracker is the preferred channel for bug reports, features requests and asking questions.
+The GitHub issue tracker is the preferred channel for reporting bugs, feature requests, or querying.

 ## License